Investing Essentials

 When you open a J.P.
 Morgan Self-Directed Investing account, you get a trading experience that puts you in control and up to $1,000 in cash bonus.

-Where do I buy savings bonds?
+Where to buy savings bonds

 You can buy savings bonds online through a TreasuryDirect account.
 This account is free to open, regardless of how much or how little money you plan to invest in bonds.
 If you don’t have a TreasuryDirect account, you can open one by providing your tax ID number, email address, bank account and routing number.